Hieromon/ESPShaker/README.md

    `URI` : Specify uri of the simple web page to be created.
    `PAGE_CONTENT` : A page content text.
 However, it can include simple HTML tags as `<p>`, `<b>`.
    + e.g.
-   `http get http://www.google.com/` will display the response from the http\://www.google.com server.
-At this time, ESP8266 module must be connected to the other AP connected by WiFi.begin to the Internet in STA mode or AP_STA mode.
+     + `http get http://www.google.com/` will display the response from the google server.
+At this time, ESP8266 module must be connected to Internet via the other AP with STA mode or AP_STA mode.
-   `http on /hello Hello, world!` creates 'Hello, world!' page in the internal Web server of ESPShaker.
-When a client like smartphone accesses to uri of ESPShaker internal Web server which running in AP mode (e.g. http\://192.168.4.1/hello), it should see the page the created by `http on` command.
+     + `http on /hello Hello, world!` creates 'Hello, world!' page in the internal Web server of ESPShaker.
+When a client like smartphone accesses to uri of ESPShaker which running in AP mode (e.g. `http://192.168.4.1/hello`), it should see the `Hello, world!` created by `http on` command.

-6. mode
+7. mode
    Set Wi-Fi working mode to Station mode (WIFI_STA), SoftAP (WIFI_AP) or Station + SoftAP (WIFI_APSTA), and save it in flash.
 Immediately after resetting, the default mode is SoftAP mode.
    ```
    mode ap | sta | apsta | off